qazui/linuxwiki/README.md

   Follow the system calls and signals of a process timedatectl status
-  Show time and status of NTP server systemctl start systemd-timesyncd
+  Show time and status of NTP server tmux -a
+  Attach to the latest running session of tmux; ctrl+b d to detatch systemctl start systemd-timesyncd
   Start time syncing service (does both system and hardware clocks) uname -a